MrMoose/CloudConnector/README.md

 #### I have configured logging but see no logs in my provider's Logging console

 Logging is unavailable in shipping build configuration.
-Perhaps you are using Shipping?
+Perhaps you are using Shipping Configuration?
+If so, note that logging is not supported.

 #### When trying to build a package, I get weird protobuf related linker errors

 Check if you use the PixelStreaming plugin.
 It can not coexist with CloudConnector.
-At least it can't in 4.26.
+At least it can't in 4.27.
 See here:
 See here: https://github.com/MrMoose/CloudConnector/issues/2.
 This is a problem that occurrs when linking both together.
 If you need PixelStreaming, you can avoid the problem by setting `SupportGoogleCloud` to `false` in